-Selling and store expenses include those costs incurred in connection with the operation of DIY megastores with garden centers and builders' merchant centers.
+Selling and store expenses include those costs incurred in connection with the operation of DIY megastores with garden centers.
 These mainly involve personnel expenses, costs of premises and advertising expenses, as well as depreciation and amortization.
 Moreover, this item also includes general operating expenses, such as administration expenses, transport costs, maintenance and upkeep, and rental expenses for plant and office equipment.